Massil0305/local-k8s/README.md

 - kworker2: 172.42.42.102

 ## Note:
-It is recommend to use  ```vagrant suspend``` before switch off your laptop to save the configuration To completely destroy the VMS:
+It is recommended to use ```vagrant suspend``` before switch off your laptop to save the configuration To completely destroy the VMS:
 ``` vagrant destroy -f ```